LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 ]
 ```

-If you look at `loadData` you'll see a lot of unfamiliar code.
+If you look at `LoadData` you'll see a lot of unfamiliar code.
 Kathy wrote this essential piece of code for you, and while you won't have to modify it, it will be useful to have an idea of how it works.
 Read through the code until you feel like you can describe its functionality at a basic level.

-There are three more methods in `JobData`, each of which is public (and `static`, per our earlier note): `findAll()`, `findAll(string)`, and `findByKeyAndValue`.
-Note that there are two methods named `findAll`, but this is allowed in C# via a feature called **overloading**.
+There are three more methods in `JobData`, each of which is public (and `static`, per our earlier note): `FindAll()`, `FindAll(string)`, and `findByKeyAndValue`.
+Note that there are two methods named `FindAll`, but this is allowed in C# via a feature called **overloading**.
 Overloading happens when multiple methods have the same name, but they each have different input and/or return parameters.
 In other words, their signatures are different even though their names are same.

 Hear are a few questions to ask yourself while reading this code:
 - What is the data type of a "job" record?
-- Why does `findAll(string)` return something of type `List<string>` while `findByColumnAndValue` and `findAll` return something of type `List<Dictionary<string, string>>`?
+- Why does `FindAll(string)` return something of type `List<string>` while `FindByColumnAndValue` and `FindAll` return something of type `List<Dictionary<string, string>>`?
-- Why is `loadData` called at the top of each of these four methods?
+- Why is `LoadData` called at the top of each of these four methods?
 Does this mean that we load the data from the CSV file each time one of them is called?

 ### Your Tasks

 Here are the tasks for you to carry out for your first apprenticeship assignment.

-#### Implement printJobs
+#### Implement PrintJobs

-When trying out the program, and later when reading the code, you hopefully noticed that there's some work to do in the `printJobs` method.
-As it stands, it currently just prints a message: `"printJobs is not implemented yet"`.
+When trying out the program, and later when reading the code, you hopefully noticed that there's some work to do in the `PrintJobs` method.
+As it stands, it currently just prints a message: `"PrintJobs is not implemented yet"`.

 Implement this method.
 It should print out something like this: